wp-phpunit/docs/README.md

 curl -sSL -o wp-tests-config.php https://github.com/WordPress/wordpress-develop/raw/master/wp-tests-config-sample.php
 ```

 Modify this file as necessary as you will likely want to commit it to version control.
 Be sure not to hardcode any sensitive data into it.
-Instead you may consider using something like [`phpdotenv`](https://github.com/vlucas/phpdotenv) to set your keys and secrets in a `.env` file which is then loaded as environment values.
+Instead you may consider using something like [`phpdotenv`](https://github.com/vlucas/phpdotenv) to set your keys and secrets in a `.env` file which are then loaded as environment variables.

+### Table Prefix (optional)

+You may also configure the table prefix which you want to use for your tests.

+This is configurable by setting the `WP_PHPUNIT__TABLE_PREFIX` environment variable.
+If set, this will take precedence over what is set in your tests config file.
+If not, **and the `$table_prefix` variable is not set in your tests config file** then it will use `wptests_` as a fallback.

 ## Examples